danio86/Rock-Paper-Scissors-Well/README.md

 - Instructions on how to implement links into the footer were taken from [Code Institute - Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/e6d4cda2bc08458ba94d2092be9bad3a/)
 - Instructions on how to implement sound and soundeffects were taken from [Go Make Things ](https://gomakethings.com/how-to-play-a-sound-with-javascript/)
 - Instructions on how to implement sound mute functions were taken from [w3schools](https://www.w3schools.com/jsref/prop_audio_paused.asp)
+- Instructions on how to prevent scrolling by clicking arrow key are taken from [stackoverflow](https://stackoverflow.com/questions/8916620/disable-arrow-key-scrolling-in-users-browser)
 - Images were edited (scaled (only favicon) and transparencies)  with a free software [GIMP](https://www.gimp.org/)
 - Images were edited (scaled)  with a free software [Microsoft Paint](https://apps.microsoft.com/store/detail/paint/9PCFS5B6T72H?hl=en-us&gl=us)
 - Sounds were converted to mp3 with free online converter [123apps](https://online-audio-converter.com/de/)